BrentMRPalmer/CSI4107-A2/README.md

 used to rank the documents.
 For querying, a single method is called which takes the preprocessed query, the preprocessed document corpus, the computed BM25 matrix, and the inverted_index as input, and computes the ranking.
 The score of a document is the sum of the BM25 scores between each term in the query and the document.
 The function produces a list of tuples in the form (document_id, BM25_score), sorted by
 BM25_score in descending order.
-We then use a neural model re-rank these queries by generating query and document embeddings, utilizing cosine similarity to determine relevance.
-The final ranked output is the re-ranked list of document ids sorted by cosine similarity in descending order.
+We then use a neural model to re-rank the top 100 documents for each query by generating the corresponding query and document embeddings, utilizing cosine similarity to determine relevance.
+The final ranked output is the re-ranked list of document IDs sorted by cosine similarity in descending order.
+The top 100 results for each query are then saved to `results/Results_model_name.txt` where `model_name` is the name of the model.
+The results stored in `results/Results_model_name.txt` can then be passed to the `trec_eval` script alongside the `formatted_test.tsv` file to compute the MAP and P@10 scores.

-#### Top 100 Results

-Despite having calculated the final document ranking, the assignment requires one more step: filtering the top 100 documents for each query, and saving them to a file called `Results.txt`.
-Since the documents are ranked in sorted order, we simply loop over the first 100 documents in the ranked list of tuples, and save their values to `Results.txt`.
-The results stored in `Results.txt` can then be passed to the
-`trec_eval` script alongside the `formatted_test.tsv` file to compute the MAP score.

 ### Trec Processor (Cleaning trec.tsv)

 There is a second program that cleans the provided `test.tsv` file.
 The original file is missing a column of zeroes, so it does not work with the `trec_eval` script.
-Furthermore, it includes even-numbered queries.
 Thus, the `trec_processor.py` file is used to process the `test.tsv` file, formatting it correctly such that it can be used with the `trec_eval` script.
 Having been passed the `test.tsv` file path as input and a target file path as output, a `formatted_test.tsv` file is generated which can be passed to `trec_eval`.

 ## How to Run